 Shopping with a purpose is not exclusive to big companies or charities, it extends to your local farmers, those artisans you’ve always considered buying from in Northern Thailand and everyone in between!
 Shopping with a purpose thrives in socially good practices that don’t just support the needs of the lone consumer but the needs of others in our shared global community.

-Did you know that 10% from every purchase you make through Local Bazaar goes directly to support local community projects through our Community Works program?
+By shopping with us at Local Bazaar not only are you shopping with a purpose by supporting local artisans, you're also supporting local communities.
+As an added bonus, did you know that 10% from every purchase you make through Local Bazaar goes directly to support local community projects through our Community Works program?
 Learn more about the exciting organizations and communities we support here!

 Following hot on the tails of saving money and giving back, shopping with a purpose is also beneficial to our already stretched environment.
 By being environmentally conscious consumers decide what, where, how and why we purchase things and in turn automatically decrease our environmental footprint.
 When we put purpose into our shopping habits we are also likely to get more creative and recycle or upcycle what we already have and therefore shift from a disposable society to a conscious society.